Top 10 Web Development Frameworks: Best Options in 2022

 It would be a mistake not to mention React on the list of the most popular web development frameworks.
 Although it is not a framework from a technical perspective, many developers recognize its potential to create apps with component-based architecture.
-Our company is no exception since we actively use React for numerous cases.
+Our company is no exception since we actively use React for web development in numerous cases.

 Being a rich UI library in the first place, React can be used on the client-side as well as the server-side.
 This technology is vital for creating compelling user interfaces as well as tailor-made app components that break the functional design into easily manageable chunks.
 Alike, React’s virtual DOM helps to create apps that remain live even under the heaviest load.